 Tenant & Housing Information

-If you have not yet signed a lease for Fall 2021, consider trying to add a Covid-19 Addendum to your lease
+- Before you sign your next lease, consider trying to add a Covid-19 Addendum (pdf) to your lease.

 Section I. Before You Move In

 The steps renters should take prior to signing a lease and moving into a rental unit.

 We believe that the vast majority of problems tenants have while living in a unit and upon move out can be avoided by being wise consumers before signing with any landlord.

 The issues which commonly face student tenants such as privacy, subletting, and noisy neighbors.